MiloTheFish8/frontend-curriculum/notes/javascript.md

 // ES5
 // 1
 var numbers = new Array(3, 5); // => [3, 5]
+// not === [undefined, undefined, undefined]
-var emptyArray = new Array(3); // => [] with length === 3
+// has no indexes, only the length property var emptyArray = new Array(3); // => [] with length === 3
 // 2
 var numbers2 = Array(3, 5);